 Traveling to a foreign country—even one as beautiful and interesting as South Korea—can be daunting.
 But luckily, there are a few choice smartphone apps that will make your travels much easier.
-Don’t stuck with the Google suite and go the extra mile by downloading the apps the locals use.
+Don’t just stick with the Google suite and go the extra mile by downloading the apps the locals use.
 Here are KKday’s top picks for the 5 most useful Korea travel apps.
 Best of all?
-They’re free and work on both Apple and Android.
+They’re free and work on both Apple and Android!

 With 18 Subway lines, it’s fast and easy to get around Seoul.
 But as convenient as the train system is, navigating it can be confusing and intimidating for first-timers in the country.
 Subway Korea is a handy map app that not only gives you the subway routes, but also lets you see to-the-minute train schedules, calculate the quickest routes to your destination, and even tell you which train car to get on for the quickest transfers.
 Best of all, it works offline, making navigating in transit a breeze.